andikahfi98/E-Commerce-Customer-Analysis-Using-RFM/README.md

+Analyzes customer behavior through Recency, Frequency, and Monetary (RFM) segmentation, providing insights into 792 customers and 8,047 transactions.
+It highlights key customer segments like "Champions," "Loyal Customers," and "At Risk," helping businesses identify high-value customers and those at risk of churn.
+The analysis aids in developing targeted strategies to retain valuable customers and improve overall profitability.

 # E-Commerce Customer Analysis Using RFM

 This repository demonstrates an analysis of customer behavior for XYZ E-Commerce using **RFM (Recency, Frequency, Monetary)** modeling.
 The goal is to identify top customers, understand purchasing patterns, and develop actionable strategies to boost customer loyalty and retention.